forestgrape/coronavirus/7_social/controlling.md

 * Appropriate spread precaution measures and good treatment is important for people with severe Covid.

   > The stringency of measures needed is discussed in the section [Balancing of measures](#balancing-of-measures).
+  > There's a helpful [aerosol FAQ](../1_introduction/illustrative_literature.md#aerosol-faq) from advisors in the US which I came across when reading the references of a [CO2 sensor usage recommendation](../7_social/controlling.md#stocker) from the Swiss Covid taskforce, which is a worthy read in itself.

 ## Mindset and Strategy to Tackle Covid